Call or Text Now! Available 24/7: 251-888-8888

 Parents should still have driving rules for their teenager, even after they have received an unrestricted license.
 Remind your teenager that your rules and the Alabama driving laws are only meant to keep them safe.

 If your teen has been injured in a car accident, he or she may be eligible to file a lawsuit – even if they were the passenger.
 You and your dependent may be able to recover damages for medical expenses, lost wages and property damage.
-At the Citrin Law Firm we can help you explore your legal options.
+At the Citrin Law Firm, our Mobile auto accident lawyers can help you explore your legal options.

 To find out how we can help, please call our firm at 251-888-8888.
 We service both Baldwin and Mobile Counties here in Alabama, and are ready to help you today.